01-edu/public/subjects/jumpo/README.md

   - When the invincibility bar gets emptied, the character comes back to normal.
 - The jump and roll button should be accessible using thumbs when holding the phone (in the lower corners).
 - During the game, the highest ever score should appear on the top middle of the screen and the current score right below it.
 - A pause button should appear somewhere on the screen but should not disturb the player experience.
-Top right is a good place for it.
+The top right corner is a good place for it.
 - When the player presses the pause button or when the character dies, three buttons should appear:
   - Retry -> Restarts the game and all progress is lost if the game is in pause.
   - Menu -> Goes back to the main menu and all progress is lost if the game is in pause.